Airbag Accident Attorney

 Automobile airbags play an important role in saving lives.
 The National Highway Traffic Safety Administration (NHTSA) estimates that airbags helped save the lives of more than 50,000 people from 1987-2017.
 In most cases, airbags and safety belts protect passengers from serious injuries when accidents happen.

 Unfortunately, airbags don’t always function properly.
 They can explode, fail to deploy, deploy at the wrong time or deploy with too much force.
 Activated by crash sensors, airbags deploy at speeds of up to 200 miles per hour (mph).
-When malfunctioning at that velocity, serious injuries can occur.
+When malfunctioning at that velocity, serious injuries can occur and you will need Car Accident Attorney Indianapolis, IN.

 Car owners rarely get an early warning sign about the effectiveness of their airbags.
 It’s a bit disconcerting to think that even now some of us may be driving vehicles with faulty airbags.